immontilla/file-uploading-web-app/readme.md

 ```
 git clone https://github.com/immontilla/file-uploading-web-app.git
 ```
 2.- An available and updated ClamAV daemon is a **must** to run this app.
-Every single file has to be scanned for virus.
-Bearing in mind, this is a PoC, I suggest you to run a ClamAV docker image.
+Every candidate file has to be scanned for virus to be accepted as an uploaded file.
+Keeping in mind this is just a PoC, I suggest you to run a ClamAV docker image.
 ```
 docker pull mkodockx/docker-clamav
 ```